 COUNCIL HOUSING: You must apply to the council housing department to get a council house or flat.
 The guide also explains about council housing waiting lists and the types of tenancies available.

 UNDER 18: Those who are under 18 have rights to social housing for young adults.
-As a rule, 16 and 17 year olds will get placed as a priority on the waiting list for council housing.
+As a rule, all 16 and 17 year olds will get placed as a priority on the waiting list for council housing.

 DFG GUIDE: Some local authorities offer the Disabled Facilities Grant in England, Wales, and Northern Ireland.
 Apply for a disabled facilities grant with your local council to make your home suitable for a disabled person.